 - the entity that approves discounts or unusual credit terms for customers; and

 - whether the employees of the marketing service provider are compensated by a certain percentage from sales of promoted products.

-As regards management services, the ITA's determination of management services as an intangible is based on the nature of the services, meaning that a management service incorporating strategic decision-making functions may be considered intellectual property for profit split purposes.
-As noted, this matter is currently being debated with the ITA.
+With respect to management services, the ITA's determination of management services as an intangible is based on the nature of the services, meaning that a management service incorporating strategic decision-making functions may be considered intellectual property for profit split purposes.
+This matter is currently being debated with the ITA.